GauSim/nestjs-typeorm/blog/text.md

 You can now add an NPM script task you can either run right after the DB setup script and before the server start or on its own to create more data.

-Nice setup done - but there is one more thing.
-Let’s get rid of this Schema sync.
-Why?
-Because this we will not be able to do in production, as early mentioned - when the server starts and the sync happens, we lose data.
-So, let’s handle the Data migration part.
-Lucky TypeORM comes with a solution and a CLI for this.

-Turn off Model sync as early as possible and Running migrations.

 Run migrations on start with flag.